regev123/tinyurl-service/README.md

 2. **create-service** - Depends on common
 3. **lookup-service** - Depends on common
 4. **api-gateway** - Independent module (no dependency on common)
+5. **stats-service** - Depends on common (for ClickEvent DTO)

 Both services include the `common` module JAR as a dependency.
 The API Gateway is independent and routes requests to the services.
+Stats Service uses Kafka for event-driven architecture.

 ## 🎯 Key Design Decisions